Facebook: Ethics and Law

 During a recent Congressional hearing on Capitol Hill, Founder and CEO Mark Zuckerberg hedged his bets, labeling Facebook a “tech company” and not a media company.
 Facebook is a simply a digital platform, he said.
 On the other hand, when it comes to Net Neutrality and federal regulation, Facebook claims First Amendment freedom of speech rights, like a publisher.

 Facebook likely will not be able to play both sides of this coin.
-Ultimately, the designation of platform or publisher will have tactical and strategic implications for Facebook, and for Facebook PR.
+In fact, Facebook to some extent bailed on the whole issue, rebranding itself as Meta.
+Ultimately, though, the designation of platform or publisher will have tactical and strategic implications for the Facebook forum, and for Facebook PR.